Vipindas-Koova/eVisitToken/Readme.md

 Client application frontend is built on React,Nodejs.
 Server backend application has python and GraphQL implemntations.

-Steps to run the project:
+Steps to run the project:<br />
-1.Clone the project to local system.
+1.Clone the project to local system.<br />
-2.Navigate to server folder and install serverless framework (npm install serverless).
+2.Navigate to server folder and install serverless framework (npm install serverless).<br />
-3.Configure AWS secrets in env folder.
+3.Configure AWS secrets in env folder.<br />
-4.Run sls deploy in cmd to deploy serverless application.
+4.Run sls deploy in cmd to deploy serverless application.<br />
-5.Once deployed copy the endpoints and configure in client config.js 6.Navigate to AWS Cognito console and copy the pool,client ids.
+5.Once deployed copy the endpoints and configure in client config.js<br />
+6.Navigate to AWS Cognito console and copy the pool,client ids.<br />
-7.Configure above ids in client config.js
+7.Configure above ids in client config.js<br />
-8.Run npm run dev-server to start the application
+8.Run npm run dev-server to start the application<br />

 Application run on port 8080 by default.